shivsakthivel/CNN-Multilabel-Classification/README.md

 An implementation of a Convolutional Neural Network (CNN) multi-label classifier that takes in chest radiograph images as and outputs their corresponding predicted labels for detecting pulmonary edema and pleural effusion.

 ## Retrieving the Data for this project
-The data available for this project came in the form of DICOM files stored on a Google Cloud instance, with the entire database being of size 4 TB.
+The data available for this project came in the form of DICOM files stored on a Google Cloud instance (credentialed access only), with the entire database being of size 4 TB.
 Therefore, this GitHub repository contains exploratory notebooks, walking through the data access and model training process.
 However, the scripts associated with the repository only replicate the overall results of the project.

 ## Building the project results using run.py